wesleycamargo/azure-docs.pt-br/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

                         };

                 // Display a message in the service console application
-                // when the list of products is retrieved public IList<ProductData> GetProducts()
+                // when the list of products is retrieved. public IList<ProductData> GetProducts()
                 {
                     Console.WriteLine("GetProducts called.");